 - Keep up with changes in the standard features such as assignment rules, auto-response rules, etc.

-- Quickly set up and maintain small automations such as email alerts and field updates.
+- Quickly set up and maintain small automation such as email alerts and field updates.

 - Integrate admin developers into our workflow.
 Small changes to no-code features should not require professional developers.